DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 Optionally, install the Agent with the command line to add custom settings.

 1. Download the [Datadog Agent installer][4].
-2. Run one of the following commands in the directory you downloaded the installer.
+2. Run one of the following commands inside the directory where you downloaded the installer.
    **Note**: The `/qn` option runs a quiet install.
 To see the GUI prompts, remove it.

 Command prompt: